Move past your past.

 Eating Disorders & Body Image

-Food and your body shouldn’t feel like a constant battle — but for many people, it does.
-Maybe you restrict, binge, overexercise, or feel guilty every time you eat.
+Food and your body shouldn’t feel like a constant battle, but for many people, it does.
+You might restrict, binge, overexercise, or feel guilty every time you eat.
 Even on the “good” days, the mental fight is still there: the calorie counting, the body checking, the constant voice saying you’re not enough.
+The perfectionism and self-criticism never really turn off.
 It’s isolating, exhausting, and it chips away at your confidence.

 Borderline Personality Disorder & Emotion Dysregulation

-Feeling like you’re “too much” yet never enough can be overwhelming.
+You might feel “too much” one moment and “not enough” the next.
 Maybe you crave closeness but also fear abandonment, or you find yourself in the same painful relationship cycles again and again.
-Your emotions might feel like they go from 0 to 100 in seconds, leaving you drained, ashamed, or out of control.
+Your emotions might feel like they go from 0 to 100 in seconds, last longer than those around you, or seemingly hit out of nowhere, leaving you drained, ashamed, or out of control.

 Sound like you?